winson1990/electron/docs/api/native-image.md

 console.log(appIcon, win)
 ```

-Or read the image from the clipboard which returns a `nativeImage`:
+Or read the image from the clipboard which returns a `NativeImage`:

 ```javascript
 const {clipboard, Tray} = require('electron')